Jordan1819/Pokemon-Web-Application/README.md

 # Web Pages

-This project included two webpages backed by the same style and javascript files.
+This project includes two webpages backed by the same style and javascript files.
+The database api that is accessed and manipulated

 # Development Environment